varigence/docs/bimlflex/reference-documentation/DvAppendBridge.md

 # Append Bridge

-The string to append to Bridge names.
+The string to append to Bridge table names.

 Notes:
 * This setting is part of the `Data Vault Naming` settings category.
 * The default value for this setting is `BRG`.